Shopware Nexus

 Integrations

-Before using connectors like Slack or Microsoft Dynamics Business Central in your workflows, you need to authenticate with those services.
+Before you can use connectors such as Slack or Microsoft Dynamics Business Central in your workflows, you need to authenticate with these services.

-1. Navigate to Integrations in the top bar.
+1. Go to Integrations in the top bar.

-2. Click the service you want to connect (e.g., Slack, Microsoft Dynamics Business Central).
+2. Click the service you want to connect (for example Slack or Microsoft Dynamics Business Central).

-3. Follow the authentication flow to grant Nexus access.
+3. Follow the authentication process to grant Nexus access.

-Security: Your authentication credentials are stored securely and encrypted.
-They are not visible to anyone — including the development team.
+Security: Your authentication data is stored securely and encrypted.
+It is not visible to anyone — not even to the development team.

-2. Add a trigger: Drag Shopware Event Trigger onto the canvas > Select your shop and event (e.g., checkout.order.placed).
+2. Add a trigger: Drag the Shopware Event Trigger onto the canvas > select your shop and an event (for example order.placed).

 3. Add an action: Drag Send Slack Message or Microsoft Dynamics Business Central onto the canvas.